unitaryfund/mitiq/docs/source/examples/rshadows_tutorial.md

     sampler=cirq.Simulator(),
 ) -> MeasurementResult:
     """
-    This function returns the measurement outcomes of a circuit with bitflipped measurements.
+    This function returns the measurement outcomes of a circuit with noisy channel added right before measurement.
     Args:
         circuit: The circuit to execute.
     Returns: